-- 1. The mini-dissertation for this programme must deal with international humanitarian law and human rights in military operations.
-The mini-dissertation must comprise 13 000-15 000 words including footnotes but excluding the list of contents and the bibliography. - 2.
-The Faculty of Law offers a short course in public international law prior to the commencement of the first semester of each year.
-Prospective LLM international law students are strongly encouraged to enrol in this course, so as to ensure that all students will have the required knowledge to pursue studies in international law at postgraduate level. - 3.
-This is a selection programme and only selected applicants will be admitted to the programme.
+- 1. The Faculty of Law offers a short course in public international law prior to the commencement of the first semester of each year.
+Prospective LLM International law students are strongly encouraged to enrol in this course, so as to ensure that all students will have the required knowledge to pursue studies in international law at postgraduate level. - 2.
+This is a selection programme and only selected applicants will be admitted to the programme. - 3.
+One of a specified list of modules may be substituted with any other LLM coursework module as recommended by the programme coordinator and approved by the head of department. - 4.
+The mini-dissertation must comprise 13 000-15 000 words including footnotes but excluding the list of contents and the bibliography.